-I try not to wear so much make-up, but I do admit that I go through a lot of sunscreen and I have a tendency to wear tinted sunscreen more often including different types of CC cushions, especially when I go out.
+I try not to wear so much make-up, but I do admit that I go through a lot of sunscreens and I have a tendency to wear tinted sunscreen more often including different types of CC cushions, especially when I go out.
 I don't normally go crazy over new foundation or tinted moisturiser releases, but I got very curious over Chanel's new LES BEIGES Sheer Healthy Glow Moisturizing Tint SPF 30 mainly due to its high SPF and the nature of their LES BEIGES collection which is solely about natural make-up look.

 I don't recognise any overpowering scent in LES BEIGES Sheer Healthy Glow Moisturizing Tint SPF 30 other than a slight peachy floral hue.
 It's pretty subtle, so the majority of people will get along with it well.
 I've been using it around my eye and lip area as well, and it didn't bring any sensitivity including cold sores and watery eyes.